eonx-com/easy-monorepo/packages/EasyNotification/docs/subscribe_info.md

 ### Provide Subscribe Info to clients

-This package provides you with a `EonX\EasyNotification\Interfaces\SubscribeInfoFinderInterface` service making generating the subscription info from the EonX Notification service easy.
+This package provides you with a `EonX\EasyNotification\Provider\SubscribeInfoProviderInterface` service making generating the subscription info from the EonX Notification service easy.
 You can use dependency injection to use anywhere you like in your code.